BlokasLabs/pimidi-docs/docs/specs.md

 | GPIO03/SCL | 5          | I²C SCL       |
 | GPIO22     | 15         | Reset         |

-Additionally, one of the following pins is used, as selected by the `sel` rotary switch:
+Additionally, *one* of the following pins is used, as selected by the `sel` rotary switch, for the Data Ready line:

 | Pin Name   | Pin Number | `sel` Position |
 | ---------- | ---------- | -------------- |